-Miller Funds: This one-time $300 fund supports attendance at any writer's workshop or conference.
-Students have used their funds to attend conferences like AWP, Sewanee, Tin House, and Writer's Edge.
-This fund may be used during your first or second year in the creative writing program.
+Miller Funds: This fund supports attendance at any single writer's workshop or conference.
+Students have used their funds to defray the the cost of attending conferences like AWP, Sewanee, Tin House, and Writer's Edge.

 Maurice Prize in Fiction: This $5000 prize is awarded annually for a fiction manuscript written by a UCD Creative Writing Program Alumni.

-Elliot Gilbert Prize: This contest is open to current UCD creative writing graduate students.
-The winners of the best poem and best fiction short story each receive $100.
+Elliot Gilbert Prize: This contest for the best poem and best short story is open to current UCD creative writing graduate students.

 Our Alumni: Our graduates have gone on to PhD programs in Creative Writing and in Literature, to Fulbright scholarships, to teach at community colleges and secondary schools, to careers in editing, screenwriting, and journalism, and they're certainly publishing their work.
 Here are samples: